jfmangan/FiniteFieldSolve/README.md

 ## FiniteFieldSolve

 #### Overview
 FiniteFieldSolve is a Mathematica package for exactly solving large linear systems of equations over the rationals.
 The package is distributed under GPLv3.
 For more information see <https://arxiv.org/abs/2311.01671> by James Mangan.
+If you encounter any issues, please feel free to reach out to me.

 #### Installation
 Running FiniteFieldSolve requires a C++ compiler.
 Configuring the compiler depends on the operating system.